fordsfords/err/README.md

 * Err monopolizes function return values, forcing you to return values via input parameters.
+* Disruptive to add it to an existing API.
+You have to change the calling signatures; all APIs return an error type.
-* Different underlying values.
+* The error codes have varying underlying values.
 If I link the ERR system in programs A and B, the underlying pointer values between the two will be different.
 In contrast, simple integer values will be the same.
 I don't find this significant because you don't use the underlying value except within the context of the program itself, and even then it is used for equality checks.
-* Pointers cannot be used in switch statements.
+* The error code pointers cannot be used in switch statements.
 This one did surprise me; I didn't know that raw pointers could not be used in switch statements.
 I'm still not too bothered because I don't think I've ever put an error code